samcv/PerlRakuCon2020/CodeOfConduct.md

 listed under
 [Procedure for Code of Conduct Violations](#procedure-for-code-of-conduct-violations).

-## Additional Requirements for Conference Contributions
+## Additional Requirements for Conference Contributions and Sponsors (discuss with others if this is needed given the above text)

 Presentation slides and posters should not contain offensive or sexualized material.
 If this material is impossible to avoid given the topic (for example text mining of material from hate sites) the existence of this material should be noted in the abstract and, in the case of oral contributions, at the start of the talk or session.

-## Additional Requirements for Sponsors

-Sponsors should not use sexualized images, activities, or other material.
-Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
-In case of violations, sanctions may be applied without return of sponsorship contribution.
+For sponsors, in case of violations, sanctions may be applied without return of sponsorship contribution.

 ## Procedure for Code of Conduct Violations

 The organizing committee reserves the right to determine the appropriate response for all code of conduct violations.
 Potential responses include:

+* Mediation
 * A formal warning to stop harassing behavior
 * Expulsion from the conference
 * Removal of sponsor displays or conference posters
 * Cancellation or early termination of talks or other contributions to the program

-Refunds may not be given in case of expulsion.
+Refunds to attendees or sponsors may not be given in case of expulsion.

-## What To Do If You Witness or Are Subject To Unacceptable Behavior

-The specific details of how participants should report a violation and how reports will be handled has not been finalized.

 ## Acknowledgements